PoojaAmanchi/PersonalExpenseTracker/README.md

-# Expense Tracker
+# Personal Expense Tracker

 ## Description

-This is Expense Tracker Web App to manage all your Daily Expenses.
+This is Personal Expense Tracker to manage all your Daily Expenses.

 You can add and delete Expenses easily with different categories.